Aubs0618/SLE777_Group11_Assessment4/README.md

 # Qestion 01 -

-#to download the packge before download the sequence file from ensemble to opetn relavant files, "seqinr" and "R.utils" package installation is needed
+#before downloading the sequence file from ensemble to opetn relavant files, it is needed to downnload "seqinr" and "R.utils" package installation.
 #to install "seqinr" package

 ```{r, installation package seq}
 install.packages("seqinr")